akeneo/Dockerfiles/akeneo-behat/README.md

 Clone the repository and go inside the created folder.
 Copy/paste the file `docker-compose.yml.dist` as `docker-compose.yml`, and replace `/path/to/your/pim` by the path to your project.

+Replace `/home/you/.composer` by your own `.composer` folder, this will allow to use your own github tocken when installing vendors.

 Then run:

 ```bash